cityasplatformlab/agnes/README.md

 Esp. since this spreadsheet is not natively built on a platform like Airtable.
 We are going to run into scenarios like these very often with local data. <br>

+> Need to check in with Peter about this functionality.

 ------------------------------